 We’ll pay your pension differently if you live outside Australia permanently or are absent from Australia on a long term basis.

-These Australian dollar (A$) figures are a guide only.
-They are effective from 20 September 2018 unless otherwise stated.
+These Australian dollar (A$) figures are a guide only and are effective from 20 March 2019 unless otherwise stated.

 Pension rates and thresholds while outside Australia

 |How much pension while outside Australia||A$ amount per year single||A$ amount per year couple both eligible||A$ amount per year couple one eligible partner||A$ amount per year couple separated due to ill health|

 Allowable income while outside Australia

 |Allowable income for||A$ amount per year single||A$ amount combined couple both eligible||A$ amount combined couple one eligible partner||A$ amount combined couple separated due to ill health|

 Allowable assets while outside Australia

 |Allowable assets for||A$ amount per year single||A$ amount combined couple both eligible||A$ amount combined couple one eligible partner||A$ amount combined couple separated due to ill health|

 |Full pension - non-homeowner||465,500||594,500||594,500||594,500|

 Deeming rates and thresholds while outside Australia